 - %D{%Y-%m-%d %H:%M:%S.%q} '%D' is the date and time in local time that the log message is generated, while everything between the curly braces, '{}' are date and time components.
 From the example log above this produces: 2019-08-05 14:27:45.871 - %-5p The severity of message, output as a minimum of five characters, using right-padding with spaces.
-In our example log: DEBUG - %c The log source.
+In our example log: DEBUG

+- %c The log source.
 This includes two elements: the Kea process generating the message, in this case, kea-dhcp4; and the component within the program from which the message originated, dhcpsrv (e.g. the name of the library used by DHCP server implementations). - %i The process ID.
-From the example log: 8475 - %m The log message itself.
+From the example log: 8475 - %t The thread ID.
+From the example log: 12345.
+Note the format of the thread ID is OS dependent: e.g. on some systems it is an address so is displayed in hexadecimal. - %m The log message itself.
 Keg log messages all begin with a message identifier followed by arbitrary log text.
 Every message in Kea has a unique identifier, which can be used as an index to the Kea Messages Manual, where more information can be obtained.
-In our example log above, the identifier is
+In our example log above, the identifier is DHCPSRV_TIMERMGR_START_TIMER.

-DHCPSRV_TIMERMGR_START_TIMER.
 The log text is typically a brief description detailing the condition that caused the message to be logged.
 In our example, the information logged, starting timer: reclaim-expired-leases, explains that the timer for the expired lease reclamation cycle has been started.